Conneely: Overview

 Two distinct Gaelic surnames Mac an Fhilidh and Mac Conghaile are sometimes translated as “Conneely” – in their earliest anglicised forms were almost indistinguishable.
 In the sixteenth century Fiants the former is found as MacAnellye and the latter as MacEnelly as well as MacNely and MacNeela.
-The modern form of Mac Conghaile is Conneely, which is essentially a Connacht name, every one of the 92 births registered in 1890 took place in Connacht, and 89 of these were in Co.
-Galway; and the birth indices for 1864 to 1866 show an almost identical preponderance of Co.
-Galway registrations.
+The modern form of Mac Conghaile is Conneely, which is essentially a Connacht name, every one of the 92 births registered in 1890 took place in Connacht, and 89 of these were in County Galway; and the birth indices for 1864 to 1866 show an almost identical preponderance of County Galway registrations.
 A century earlier it was numerous in south Mayo.
 Conneely represents an ancient west-Galway sept.

 Mac an Fhilidh is the name of an Ulster sept, numerically inferior to Mac Conghaile.
 The Four Masters describe Giollachriost Mac an Fhilidh, who died in 1509, as a learned poet.

 In A chorographical description of West or H-Iar Connaught (1684), Roderic O'Flaherty noted the name's connection to seals:"Seales.—The coasts of lar-Connaught and its islands abound with seals.
 The curious account given of these animals by Martin in his description of the western islands of Scotland...would, in most respects, answer for our western islands and coast; the only difference, perhaps, being, that with us seals are seldom slaughtered or used as food.
 See the affecting story of the domesticated seal, told by the ingenious author of 'Wild Sports of the West'.
 Many traditions, connecting these harmless animals with the marvellous, are related along our western shores.
 Among these there is one of a curious nature, viz., that at some distant period of time, several of the Clan Coneelys (Mac Conghaile), an old family of lar-Connaught, were, by 'Art magick,' metamorphosed into seals!
 In some places the story has its believers, who would no more kill a seal, or eat of a slaughtered one, than they would have a human Coneely.
-It is related as a fact, that this ridiculous story has caused several of the clan to change their name to Conolly."The principal location of both the O Cadhla and Mac Conneely families was the barony of Ballynahinch, Co.
-Galway, but the area comes under the control of the O'Flaherties.
+It is related as a fact, that this ridiculous story has caused several of the clan to change their name to Conolly."The principal location of both the O Cadhla and Mac Conneely families was the barony of Ballynahinch, County Galway, but the area comes under the control of the O'Flaherties.
 The Mac Conneely clan held the Errismore peninsula in Connemara running out to Slyne Head.
+The village of Ballyconneely (Baile Mhic Conghaile, or Baile 'ic Conghaile) is located here.

-Ó Conaola (Ó Conghaola and sometimes also spelt ó Confhaola), are an entirely unrelated family from south Co.
-Galway -a toponymic, Hound of Gowla, of the Uí bhFhiachrach Aidne.
+Ó Conaola (Ó Conghaola and sometimes also spelt ó Confhaola), are an entirely unrelated family from south County Galway -a toponymic, Hound of Gowla, of the Uí bhFhiachrach Aidne.